 - 1/2 cup fresh arugula or lettuce of your choice

 - Wipe any soil or dirt from the surface of the mushroom with a damp paper towel.
 Do not wash the mushrooms in water.

 - Turn the mushroom over, and using a spoon, gently scrape away the black gills from the under side.
 Discard the gills.

 - Add the butter to a skillet and heat over medium high until the butter melts and begins to pop.
 Add the mushroom, and season with salt and pepper.
-Reduce heat to medium and cook, turning once until mushroom releases its water and is cooked through--about 10 minutes or so.
+Reduce heat to medium and cook, turning once until mushroom releases its water and is cooked through--about 6 to 8 minutes or so.
 It will still be slightly firm.

 - While the mushroom cooks, in a small bowl mix the mayonnaise and pesto.
 Set aside.

 - If desired, toast your bun in a toaster or dry skillet.

 - Spread the mayo/pesto mixture over the bun and add the mushroom cap.
 Top with provolone cheese.